How to Do a Parasite Cleanse Safely and Effectively

 - General gut discomfort

-When working with clients who have one or more of these symptoms, I assess how severe their symptoms are first.
+When working with clients who have one or more of these symptoms, I assess how severe they are first.
 If not severe, I find it’s best to start with overall gut-healing treatments before suggesting they spend money on parasite testing.
-This plan of action addresses whole gut health, both preventing parasites and killing any that may be present.
+This plan of action addresses whole-gut health, both preventing parasites and killing any that may be present.

-However, if my clients have extreme symptoms (like severe abdominal pain, dehydration from diarrhea, or significant weight loss), I recommend urgent testing.
-They may be dealing with a severe infection that requires pharmaceutical treatment and holistic gut support.
+However, if my clients have more extreme symptoms (like severe abdominal pain, fever, dehydration from diarrhea or vomiting, or significant weight loss), I recommend urgent testing.
+They may be dealing with a parasitic infection that requires pharmaceutical treatment and holistic gut support.

 Parasite Testing Basics